zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

                    'cubicweb-tag': None}

-Now, we'll simply tell on which entity types we want to activate the 'comment' and 'tag' facilities by adding respectivly the 'comments' and 'tags' relations on them in our schema (:file:`schema.py`).
+Now, we'll simply tell on which entity types we want to activate the 'comment' and 'tag' facilities by adding respectively the 'comments' and 'tags' relations on them in our schema (:file:`schema.py`).

 .. sourcecode:: python